jimhigson/oboe.js/writing/main/5_Implementation.md

 Why done as a function returning a function (many calls per pattern - one for each node found to check for matches).

-Match from right-to-left, or, deepest-to-root.
+Match from right-to-left, or, leaf-to-root.
 Why this way?
 That's how the patterns work (mostly)

-Why an existing jsonPath implmentation couldn't be used: need to add new features and need to be able to check against a path expressed as a stack of nodes.

 More important to efficiently detect or efficiently compile the patterns?

 As discussed in section ???, Sax is difficult to program and not widely used.

-Essentially two ways to identify an interesting node - by location (covered by existing jsonpath)

-Why duck typing is desirable in absense of genuine types in the json standard (ala tag names in XML). or by a loose concept of type which is not well supported by existing jsonpath spec.

-Compare duck typing to the tag name in

 Explain why Haskel/lisp style lists are used rather than arrays